radiodee1/games-llm/src/games/scripts/README.md

 There are three important directories in the `workspace` folder.
 The first is this repo.
 It holds the Pong game files.
 The second is the `vjepa2` folder.
 This goes in the `workspace` file also.
 Finally there is the home of all the data for the `vjepa2` project.
 This goes in the `workspace` folder also.
 The data folder is `VJEPA2_FILES/demo/`.

+The original `games-llm` project uses LLMs to play 'pong.'
+That code is called from this repo, in the `~/workspace/games-llm/src/games/` folder.
+This `games-llm` repo also houses code that tries to use `vjepa2` to play 'pong.'
+Some of the code for this experiment is found in this directory and the `notebooks` directory.
+The code from the `notebooks` directory needs to be copied to the `vjepa2` repo, and then executed there.

 If you want to use a folder other than the `workspace` folder, you need to rewrite some of the code in the `notebooks` folder, and if you use the launcher scripts, you may need to edit some of them also.
-There is also code in the `games-llm` project that uses the `workspace` foldername for the default file storage location.
+There is also code in the `games-llm` project that uses the `workspace` folder name for the default file storage location.

 ## Execute this command in your 'workspace' directory.